archesproject/arches/docker/Readme.md

 	*Note: `<your project name>` cannot contain dashes (-).*

-4. Create a copy of `docker-compose.yml` called `docker-compose-local.yml`.
+3. Create a copy of `docker-compose.yml` called `docker-compose-local.yml`.
 This will be used throughout your development process and does not need to be checked in to version control.

-5. Edit your `docker-compose-local.yml`
+4. For quick development, mount your source code from your development machine into the container.
+Edit your `docker-compose-local.yml`:
 	Add this line under the `volumes` node:
 	```
 		volumes:
 			- ./<your project name>:/web_root/arches/<your project name>
 	```
-	*Note: `<your project name>` cannot contain dashes (-).
-Must be the same as the value set in `ARCHES_PROJECT` above.*
+	*Note: Must be the same as the value set in `ARCHES_PROJECT` in step 2.*

+5. Set a couple of important Arches variables.
+Edit your `docker-compose-local.yml`:
   Fill out the `PGPASSWORD` and `MAPBOX_API_KEY` environment variables under the `arches` service:
 	```
 		environment:
 			- PGPASSWORD=<your chosen Postgres password>